 As mentioned, target chromophores absorb light photons from the laser beams.
 And because the energy’s intense it converts to heat.
 If no chromophore is present, the laser beam passes straight without causing any heat or damage.
 It’s only when the chromophore absorbs photons that the laser causes damage and an injury.10

 So, surrounding skin tissues without that chromophore remain unchanged.
 This principle is called selective photothermolysis.
-When we know which wavelengths the chromophores absorb, we can use intense light and lasers for various, controlled effects on our skin such as laser hair removal, tattoo removal, and laser resurfacing.
+Therefore, when we know which wavelengths chromophores absorb, we can use intense light and lasers for various controlled effects on our skin.
+Effects such as laser hair removal, tattoo removal, and laser resurfacing.

 Laser operatives must configure the laser beams to control the heat and damage to the surrounding skin structures.